Copyright © 2023 LOCALIIZ | All rights reserved

 Segreto, 2–4 Mee Lun Street, Central | (+852) 6711 0582

 For an utterly unique private kitchen experience, it doesn’t get much more singular than Chef de Yim Tin.
 After all, where else can you find an eatery run by a graduate of Le Cordon Bleu, overlooking a secluded beach, on a largely abandoned island?
 Located on the former Hakka settlement and salt-farming island of Yim Tin Tsai, this small restaurant and private kitchen’s pierside spot is typically accessed by kaito from Sai Kung (though you can walk around the island first to work up an appetite).

-Besides lunch sets and coffees, Chef de Yim Tin also offers eight-course fine-dining menus (starting from $1,680 per person) inclusive of round-trip yacht transport to and from Sai Kung and free kayaking.
+Besides lunch sets and coffees, Chef de Yim Tin also offers eight-course fine-dining menus inclusive of round-trip yacht transport to and from Sai Kung and free kayaking.
 The influences range from French and Spanish to more local Hong Kong flavours—Spanish carabinero prawns served with Cantonese shrimp roe noodles, butter-poached razor clams in oyster foam, and house-smoked threadfin with finger limes on sago crackers are just some of the dishes that have been served recently.
-Besides sourcing fresh meat and seafood, the restaurant utilises vegetables and herbs from Yim Tin whereever possible.
+Besides sourcing fresh meat and seafood, the restaurant utilises vegetables and herbs from Yim Tin wherever possible.

 Chef de Yim Tin, Yim Tin Tsai Pier, Yim Tin Tsai, Sai Kung | (+852) 9100 7990

 Founded by model-turned-chef Esther Sham, Ta Pantry has been around in some form or another since 2008, from its initial days in a rooftop apartment on Star Street to a two-year stint in an industrial unit in North Point.